tembo-io/website/src/content/blog/2024-05-28-tembo-self-hosted/index.md

 ## Deploy Tembo As You Choose

 ### Highly Configurable
+When users elect to self-host, they come across an experience that has been pre-configured for convenience.
+However, they can fine-tune their own Kubernetes parameters, including but not limited to node assignments, pod scaling, resource limits.
+More information on the many adjustable parameters can be found here.
+What’s more is that the components run in a single Kubernetes cluster (Fig. 1), keeping the total cost of ownership low and allowing for a simple, easy-to-manage deployment.

+Users also will have the ability to apply more broad adjustments, such as enabling a private extension registry or using existing ingress, monitoring, and logging solutions.
+Not to mention this all being conducted on-premises, which allows for a heightened security profile; this potentially manifesting as integration with a pre-existing authentication system, defining custom network policies, or implementing other security protocols.

 ### Use the Cloud Provider of Your Choice
 While deployments on Tembo Cloud have multi-vendor selection on its roadmap, Tembo Self Hosted can be used on any cloud